 Have you been to MBAD African Bead Museum Detroit?
 Tell us about your experience in the comments below.

 Good To Know

-2) Find a hotel or apartment to stay when you’re visiting Detroit:
+1) Find a hotel or apartment to stay when you’re visiting Detroit.

-Photos: The Heidelberg Project in Detroit – The Heidelberg Project is a quirky, whimsical yet political outdoor art installation in a poor neighbourhood of Detroit that’s garnered international acclaim.
+- Photos: The Heidelberg Project in Detroit – The Heidelberg Project is a quirky, whimsical yet political outdoor art installation in a poor neighborhood of Detroit that’s garnered international acclaim.